Game-theoretic statistics and safe anytime-valid inference

 We begin with a sample space $\Omega$ equipped with a filtration $\cF \equiv ({\cF_t})_{t\geq 0}$ (an increasing nested sequence of $\sigma$-fields), and a set $\Pi$ of probability distributions on $(\Omega, \cF)$.
 We assume that some distribution $P \in \Pi$ governs our data $X \equiv (X_1,X_2,\dots)$.
 The variables $X_1,X_2,\dots$ need not be independent and identically distributed (iid) under $P$.
 We use $X^t$ as a shorthand for $X_1,\dots,X_t$.

+When we say we are testing $\cP$, we mean that we are testing the null hypothesis $H_0$ that $P \in \cP$.
+When we say we are testing $\cP$ against $\cQ$, we mean that the alternative hypothesis $H_1$ is that $P \in \cQ$.
+Typically, $\cP$ and $\cQ$ are either non-intersecting or nested subsets of $\Pi$.
+We always use boldface $\cP,\cQ$ for sets of distributions, and a normal $P,Q$ for a single distribution.

 A sequence of random variables $Y \equiv (Y_t)_{t\geq 0}$ is called a \textit{process} if it is adapted to $\cF$---i.e., if $Y_t$ is measurable with respect to $\cF_t$ for every $t$.
 Often $\cF_t := \sigma(X^t)$, with $\cF_0$ being trivial ($\cF=\emptyset,\Omega\}$), and in this case $Y_t$ being measurable with respect to $\cF_t$ means that $Y_t$ is a measurable function of $X_1,\dots,X_t$.
-But $\cF$ is sometimes a coarser filtration (we discard information, see e.g.\ Section~\ref{sec:ttest}) or a richer one (we add external randomization). \footnote{In statistical practice, the filtration is usually coarsened, as explained by Alan Turing \cite[p.1]{Turing:1941}: ``When the whole evidence about some event is taken into account it may be extremely difficult to estimate the probability of the event, \dots and it may be better to form an estimate based on a part of the evidence \dots'' } $Y$ is called \emph{predictable} if $Y_t$ is measurable with respect to $\cF_{t-1}$.
+But $\cF$ is sometimes a coarser filtration (we discard information, see e.g.\ Section~\ref{sec:ttest}) or a richer one (we add external randomization). \footnote{The filtration may be coarsened, as explained by Alan Turing (\citeyear[p.1]{Turing:1941}): ``When the whole evidence\dots is taken into account it may be extremely difficult to estimate the probability of the event, \dots may be better to form an estimate based on a part of the evidence \dots'' } $Y$ is called \emph{predictable} if $Y_t$ is measurable with respect to $\cF_{t-1}$.

 A stopping time (or rule) $\tau$ is a nonnegative integer valued random variable such that $\{\tau \leq t\} \in \cF_t$ for each $t \geq 0$.
 In words: we know at each time whether the rule is telling us to stop or keep going.
 Denote by $\Tau$ the set of all stopping times, including ones that may never stop.